On Safer Reinforcement Learning for Sedation and Analgesia in Intensive Care

-Data-driven RL offers a promising framework for the support of complex clinical decision-making in the ICU.
-To fully realize its potential, though, it is essential to carefully consider all the challenges associated with goal specification, imperfect information, or lack of exploration.
+Data-driven RL offers a promising framework for complex clinical decision-making in the ICU.
+To fully realize its potential, though, it is essential to carefully consider the challenges related to goal specification and partial observability.

 In line with these principles, the present work focused on investigating the risks of optimizing a single short-term goal (pain reduction) in a safety-sensitive setting.
 We provide evidence that pain minimization without considering long-term outcomes leads to actions associated with increased mortality in the ICU up to 30 days after discharge.
 This highlights a potentially critical safety limitation in previous studies, which relied on short-term clinical signals such as mean arterial pressure.
 In contrast, we demonstrated that explicitly valuing both pain relief and patient survival enabled the learning of data-driven RL policies associated with lower patient mortality across a large dataset with diverse comorbidity profiles.